Amelia has written a children's books series based on memories of her mom teaching her how to cook and the fun they had

 Easter is a special religious holiday with many family traditions.
 Growing up Catholic allowed me to learn not only about the religious meaning of Easter, but also about the foods, activities, and events that took place during the Easter season.

 Easter does not have a fixed date on the calendar.
 The First Council of Nicaea, a group of Christian who met in Nicaea in 325 AD, established the date of Easter to be the first Sunday after the Pascal full moon following the March equinox.
 The date of Easter varies between March 22nd and April 25th.

 In the Catholic Church, Ash Wednesday is a day of fasting, abstinence from meat, and repentance.

 You may have heard the expression “Fat Tuesday” which is the day before Ash Wednesday.
 This is also known as Shrove Tuesday, or Pancake Day.
 “Fat Tuesday” is a day that some indulge in fancy or “fatty” foods since the Lenten season, including abstinence of meat of Fridays for Catholics, and making sacrifices, is about to begin.
 Mardi Gras is French for “Fat Tuesday” and refers to the carnival celebrations that begin on or after the Epiphany before Ash Wednesday.

 Palm Sunday and Palm Weaving

 Palm Sunday, also known as Passion Sunday, commemorates the coming of the Messiah into Jerusalem.
 On Palm Sunday, there is normally the blessing of the Palm, or palm leaves.
 Several palm leaves are given to each person who attends the church mass.

 Growing up, my mother taught me how to make crosses from the palm given on Palm Sunday.
 I have fond memories of Palm Sunday when our family sat together making crosses and even baskets from palm leaves.
 It was a fun craft for all ages.
-We made crosses from two pieces of palm, which typically looked like the image in this photo on the right.
+We made crosses from two pieces of palm, which typically looked like the image in this photo.